vmelnik-ukraine/DoctrineEncryptBundle/README.md

 #DoctrineEncryptBundle
+This version will be for use with yml

 Bundle allows to create doctrine entities with fields that will be protected with help of some encryption algorithm in database and it will be clearly for developer, because bundle is uses doctrine life cycle events